New businesses want to take on people who can run the company while CEOs secure funding

 This year’s annual global MBA recruitment survey by business school entrance exam administrator the Graduate Management Admission Council, found that 62 per cent of those defining themselves as start-ups planned to hire MBA graduates in the coming 12 months, up from 45 per cent in 2018.

-This mirrors an increase in MBA hiring by the more established technology companies, such as Microsoft and Amazon.
 These Big Tech groups are now the largest (by number of people hired) recruiters at several leading business schools, having overtaken management consultancies and investment banks.

 Today’s tech start-ups are in many ways just aping their peers, according to Sangeet Chowfla, GMAC’s president and chief executive.